 Q: How do I find the original price after a discount?

 A: If you know the discounted price and the percentage discount, you can find the original price using the formula: Original Price = Discounted Price / (1 - (Discount Percentage / 100)).
-For example, if an item is sold for $60 after a 20% discount, the original price is $60 / (1 - 0.20) = $75.
+As an example, if an item is sold for $60 after a 20% discount, the original price is $60 / (1 - 0.20) = $75.

 Q: How do I calculate compound interest?